Maksull/DevOps_online_Kharkiv_2021Q4/m1/task1.1/readme.md

 In the beginning we created an **GitHub account**.
-After that I created private repository.
+After that I created **private repository**.
 Next strep was clone this repo to my workstation.
-We created develop branch and checkout on it using:
+I created **develop branch** and checkout on it using:
 ```
 git checkout -b develop
 ```